 Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the Company held its first advisory (non-binding) shareholder vote on the compensation of the Company's named executive officers, and its first shareholder vote on the frequency of such advisory vote, at its 2011 Annual Meeting of Shareholders.
 At such meeting, the shareholders of the Company approved the overall compensation of the Company's named executive officers and elected to hold an advisory vote on executive compensation every three years.
 Accordingly, an advisory vote on executive compensation is included in this Proxy Statement for the 2017 Annual Meeting.
-Additionally, the rules and regulations of the SEC require shareholders to vote on the frequency of executive compensation advisory votes every six years, and as such, an advisory vote on the frequency of executive compensation advisory votes is included in this Proxy Statement.
+Additionally, the rules and regulations of the SEC require shareholders to vote on the frequency of executive compensation advisory votes is included in this Proxy Statement.